Census Data for Waterloo ...

 From the Census of 2000: Waterloo had 1,293 Housing Units, a population of 3,259 people and a land area of 3.91 square miles [10.1 km²].
 This gives a density of 2.52 people per Housing Unit and 328.9 Housing Units per square mile [127 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Waterloo and you need to be careful when comparing between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Waterloo and you need to be careful when comparing values between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Jefferson County ...

 The community of Waterloo is located in Jefferson County.